zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-provision/adb-provision.md

     ![](images/LabGuide1-39fb4a5b.png " ")

 4. Make sure your workload type is __Data Warehouse__ or __All__ to see your Autonomous Data Warehouse instances.
 You can use the __List Scope__ drop-down menu to select a compartment.
-Select your __root compartment__, or __another compartment of your choice__ where you will create your new ADW instance.
+Select your __root compartment__, __another compartment of your choice__ or the __compartment you were assigned in LiveLabs__ where you will create your new ADW instance.
 If you want to create a new compartment or learn more about them, click <a href="https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm#three" target="\_blank">here</a>.

  __Note__ - Avoid the use of the ManagedCompartmentforPaaS compartment as this is an Oracle default used for Oracle Platform Services.